-'''

-French:

-Ie ne veux

-parler

-avec

-personne.

-not want speak

-with

-no-one.

-Italian:

-Non voglio

-parlare

-con

-nessuno.

-I-want speak

-with

-not

-no-one.

-'''
+French: 0 1 personne. no-one.
+Italian: 0 1 nessuno. no-one.

 English translation: "I don't want to speak with anyone."

 Prescriptive grammars such as Lowth's are different from the descriptive grammars we have been discussing.
 Their goal is not to describe the rules people know, but to tell them what rules they should follow.
 The great British Prime Minister Winston Churchill is credited with this response to the "rule" against ending a sentence with a preposition: "This is the sort of nonsense up with which I will not put."